Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 2) What is the execution phase of a project?

 The execution phase is the third phase in the project management lifecycle.
-It is the phase of a project where all set tasks take into action.
+It is the phase of a project where all set tasks are taken into action.

 3) What is project execution in project management?